greg-js/arch-wiki-md-repo/wiki/_content/english/Stress Test.md

 ## Stressing Memory

 A very good program for stress testing memory is [Memtest86+](http://www.memtest.org/).
 It is based on the well-known original memtest86 written by Chris Brady.
 Memtest86+ is, like the original, released under the terms of the GNU General Public License (GPL).
-No restrictions for use, private or commercial exist other than the ones mentioned in the GNU GPL.

 ### Running Memtest86+